Nokia investors tell CEO their patience running thin

-HELSINKI Nokia NOK1V.HE investors told Chief Executive Stephen Elop on Tuesday that they were running out of patience with his flagging attempts to catch up with market leaders Apple (AAPL.O) and Samsung (005930.KS) in smartphones.
+HELSINKI Nokia investors told Chief Executive Stephen Elop on Tuesday that they were running out of patience with his flagging attempts to catch up with market leaders Apple and Samsung in smartphones.

 "You're a nice guy ... and the leadership team is doing its best, but clearly, it's not enough," one shareholder, Hannu Virtanen, told Elop.
 "Are you aware that results are what matter?
 The road to hell is paved with good intentions.
 Please switch to another road," he said.